-Zoey is already six years old!
-The spunky little cutie was born on Sept.
-22, 2011, and was adopted by Jen and Bill at two years old on Oct.
-15, 2013.
+Zoey is already 9 years old!
+The spunky little cutie was born in India on September 22, 2011, and was adopted by Jen and Bill at 2 years old on October 15, 2013.
 Her adoption was featured on Season 6 of The Little Couple in 2014, after a brief hiatus.

 Do Will and Zoey Klein go to school?

 Yes, Jen and Bill’s kids are furthering their education.
 Both of them temporarily switched to home schooling in 2020 due to the coronavirus pandemic and prior to that, they changed schools because they moved from Houston, Texas, to St. Petersburg, Florida, for Jen’s new job at Johns Hopkins All Children’s Hospital.